pratikunterwegs/patho-move-evol/README.md

     - `gen_data/` holds data on the individuals in each generation stored from the simulation.
     - `morph_data/` holds data on the proportions of the social movement strategies in each stored generation.
     - `si_imp_data/` holds data on the importance of social information to movement strategies in each stored generation.
+    - `move_assoc_data/` holds data on the number of associations per movement distance in each stored generation.

         Across these data, there is one `.csv` file per simulation replicate.